 ETHICAL WILLS: Messages from the Heart

 Many people are unfamiliar with an ethical will – also known as a ‘legacy letter’.
 In this article we will describe what an ethical will is, explore what it aims to accomplish, and how it differs from a legal will.
+A Survivor's Letter can be an important part of your overall estate plan.

 Unlike a traditional will or trust which is a legal document that transfers your personal and physical assets to your loved ones or charities after you pass, an ethical will aims to leave behind those intangible gifts to your loved ones such as personal stories, life lessons, wisdom you’ve gained from your life experiences, blessings, how you wish to have values or traditions preserved, and much more.
 It is your personal legacy letter to those who you’ve included in your legal will and is written by you, rather than an attorney.